 Years passed and here come the inevitable changes.
 I was overwhelmed when even my older cousins chose to become teachers.
-I decided that I would select a course that would somehow lead me to another career path and so I enrolled in a BS in Biology.
+I decided that I would select a degree that would somehow lead me to another career path and so I enrolled in a BS in Biology.

 With that simple statement, it guided me on what I really want and need to do in life.
 I need to find a job that could make me stay in my hometown Monkayo.
 A job that is stable and something that I would really love to do.
-“I need to get back from where I started.”
+“I need to go back from where I started.”

 I may have taken many detours along the way, which led me to crooked roads.
 However, I believe it is not yet too late for me to get back on the right track.